 Security hardening

 Kubewarden strives to be secure with little configuration.
-In this section and its subpages you can find hardening tips (with their trade-offs) to secure Kubewarden itself.
+In this section you can find hardening tips (with their trade-offs) to secure Kubewarden itself.

-Please refer to our threat model for more information.
+Please refer to the threat model for more information.

-Kubewarden Helm charts.
-It's recommended to install the
+charts.
+It's recommended to install the kubewarden-defaults Helm chart and

 helm install --wait -n kubewarden kubewarden-defaults kubewarden/kubewarden-defaults \